Malta’s healthcare system is one of the country’s main selling features. In fact, some world rankings have put it as

 Also, if you’re posted to Malta to work for a global company or get a job with a large Maltese firm, there is a chance your employer will hire a doctor to hand employees’ healthcare needs.

 Health Insurance for Retirees in Malta

 If you are of qualifying age, receive a state pension from your home country (an EU member) and are a resident of Malta then you are also eligible for free healthcare in Malta.

 In many cases, you can also return to your home country and receive free healthcare there.
-But there are some exceptions, notable exceptions including Italy, Croatia and the UK where you only receive free healthcare in Malta.
+But there are some exceptions, with notable exceptions including Italy, Croatia and the UK where you only receive free healthcare in Malta.

 Speaking of the UK, there are so many Brits living in Malta that there is a special Reciprocal Health Agreement between the two countries.
 The Maltese government even issues a card (the RHC) to qualifying British expats.

 As mentioned, Malta has a well-regarded healthcare system.
 There are three options for how to pay for you healthcare needs as a resident: